SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 -rw-rw-r-- 1 user user 137176 May  6 22:06 rplB_all.fasta
 ```

 > Question: What working directory is the script using when it starts?
+What happens if you run the script from a different directory?

 ### 1. Interacting with files/directories (`1.sh`)